RottingApple/hands-on/session-2/README.md

    that is very slow (go ahead, try it).
 You try to add an index but quickly find out that is makes no difference (go ahead, try it).
 Think about it.
    Why didn't the index help?
 Can you make this feature fast?

+   (Make sure you create the index for `LIKE` using `text_pattern_ops`, see http://www.postgresql.org/docs/9.4/static/indexes-opclass.html for details.)

    *Hint: function-based index*